OUIsolutions/BearHttpsClient/README.md

 - **Cross-platform functionality** - Compatible with Windows, Linux, and WebAssembly
 - **Minimal dependencies** - No additional library installations required

+### AI/LLM Integration

+Want to learn how to use BearHttpsClient with AI assistance?
+Download the [ai_doc.md](docs/ai_doc.md) file and paste its contents to your preferred AI assistant (ChatGPT, Claude, Copilot, etc.) for interactive learning and code examples.

 ---

 ## Releases